dotnet/samples/async/async-and-await/cs/readme.md

 ## Sample prerequisites

-This sample is written in C# and targets .NET Core 3.0 running on Windows.
-It requires the [.NET Core 3.0 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.0).
+This sample is written in C# and targets .NET Core 3.1 running on Windows.
+It requires the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1).

 ## Building the sample

 To download and run the sample, follow these steps:

 1. Download and unzip the sample.
 2. In Visual Studio (2019 or later):
     1. On the menu bar, choose **File** > **Open** > **Project/Solution**.

-    2. Navigate to the folder that holds the unzipped sample code, and open the c# project (.csproj) file.
+    2. Navigate to the folder that holds the unzipped sample code, and open the C# project (.csproj) file.
     3. Choose the <kbd>F5</kbd> key to run with debugging, or <kbd>Ctrl</kbd>+<kbd>F5</kbd> keys to run the project without debugging.
 3. From the command line:
    1. Navigate to the folder that holds the unzipped sample code.
    2. At the command line, type `dotnet run`.

 ## More information